 The program will develop knowledge that can be used to design and implement innovation policies, programs and practices that support equitable economic growth and fair distribution around the globe.

 We hope to return to in-person meetings as soon as possible.
-In November 2021, we will make a decision for in-person meetings currently scheduled for January - March 2022.
 In the meantime, CIFAR will continue to assess a number of logistical considerations (e.g. international travel restrictions and requirements, venue safety, and other insurance/liability-related issues).
 In addition, we ask that you familiarize yourself with the restrictions and travel and health insurance coverage from your home institutions.